xinzhang-lotusflare/llat/README.md

 go build
 ```

-The executale `bulldozer` should be generated then.
+The executale `llat` should be generated then.